2025 Myanmar earthquake: In Myanmar

-According to a May 2025 report from the World Bank, structural damage from the earthquake in Myanmar was estimated at approximately US$11 billion, or 14% of Myanmar's GDP; losses were estimated at $5.47 billion in Mandalay, $2.26 billion in Sagaing, $1.27 billion in Bago, $1.04 billion in Naypyidaw, $401 million in Magway, $241 million in Shan, $121 million in Ayeyarwady, $86 million in Yangon, $30 million in Kayin, $25 million in Mon and $17 million in Kayah.
+According to a May 2025 report from the World Bank, structural damage from the earthquake in Myanmar was estimated at US$11 billion, or 14% of Myanmar's GDP; losses were estimated at $5.47 billion in Mandalay, $2.26 billion in Sagaing, $1.27 billion in Bago, $1.04 billion in Naypyidaw, $401 million in Magway, $241 million in Shan, $121 million in Ayeyarwady, $86 million in Yangon, $30 million in Kayin, $25 million in Mon and $17 million in Kayah.

 In Mandalay Region, 3,325 died and 2,642 were injured across Tada-U, Mattara, Meiktila, Pyawbwe, Yamethin, Thazi, Wundwin, Kyaukse, Singu and Sintgaing townships.
 A National Unity Government ministry estimated that 17,637 homes were damaged across the region.
 At least 1,870 people were killed in Mandalay District, where half of all buildings were thought to have been severely damaged or destroyed.
 At Mandalay International Airport, ceilings collapsed and some damage occurred in the basement.
 Buildings at the campus of Mandalay University collapsed or caught fire with many trapped inside.
 The Dokhtawaddy Bridge crossing the Myitnge River on the Yangon–Mandalay Expressway near Inwa also collapsed with supporting pylons falling down.
 Some vehicles were reportedly on the bridge at the time of the earthquake and fell into the river, though no casualties were confirmed.
 In Inwa itself, 75% of the historical structures in the former royal capital were damaged, including pagodas and temples.
 The earthquake also unearthed a water palace used for royal ceremonies.
 The Ministry of Religious Affairs and Culture plans to excavate and preserve the structure.